- Mentoring

 -

-What are One-on-One Meetings For?
+What Are One-on-One Meetings For?

 -

-Keep both parties informed and in the loop
+Keeping both parties informed and engaged.

 -